 While GitLab and GitHub offer similar capabilities for your development project, the two programs have unique features and use cases.
 Discover which version control program is right for your project below.

-GitLab and GitHub are platforms to help manage version control for software programming using Git, the open-source software for distributed version control.
+GitLab and GitHub are platforms designed to streamline software development using Git, the open-source software for distributed version control.
 While GitLab and GitHub essentially do the same task—organizing code changes into a central repository for decentralized work and a stable process for updating software—each program takes a unique version control approach, creating two distinct programs.

 GitLab offers a complete suite of tools for DevOps and security, including continuous integration/continuous delivery (CI/CD), Agile project management tools, and end-to-end security integrations.
 The “whole package” approach provides a seamless user experience with tools intended to work together.
 GitLab provides multiple branching, which allows you to focus on a stable user product throughout the process of offering new developments and updates to the software.